benchristel/mydocs/languages-of-earth.md

 The letters t, p, k, d, b, g, f, v, n, m, s, z, r, w, l, h, a, i, u, and o have their IPA values, unless used in one of the combinations listed below.

-e is an open-mid front vowel.
+* _e_ is an open-mid front vowel.
-y varies in pronunciation, but is usually close or near-close, always front or near-front, and often rounded.
+* _y_ varies in pronunciation, but is usually close or near-close, always front or near-front, and often rounded.
 It may also be reduced to a schwa in many contexts.
-Its allophones are more or less in free variation; exceptions are noted in the pronunciation details for each language. th is a voiceless dental fricative. dh is a voiced dental fricative. c, k usually represent the same sound, IPA k.
-However, when palatalized, they have different pronunciations -- see below. kh is a voiceless velar fricative ch is a voiceless palatal fricative gh is a voiced palatal fricative ph is a voiceless bilabial fricative bh is a voiced bilabial fricative lh is a voiceless lateral fricative rh is a voiceless alveolar trill or flap
+Its allophones are more or less in free variation; exceptions are noted in the pronunciation details for each language.
+* _th_ is a voiceless dental fricative.
+* _dh_ is a voiced dental fricative.
+* _c_, _k_ usually represent the same sound, IPA k.
+However, when palatalized, they have different pronunciations -- see below.
+* _kh_ is a voiceless velar fricative
+* _ch_ is a voiceless palatal fricative
+* _gh_ is a voiced palatal fricative
+* _ph_ is a voiceless bilabial fricative
+* _bh_ is a voiced bilabial fricative
+* _lh_ is a voiceless lateral fricative
+* _rh_ is a voiceless alveolar trill or flap

 #### Geminate Consonants